-Stereotactic body radiotherapy (SBRT) gives radiotherapy to many different parts around the body.
-The beams meet at the tumour, so the tumour receives a high dose of radiation and the tissues around it only receive a low dose; this lowers the risk of side-effects.
+Stereotactic radiotherapy (SRT) gives radiotherapy to many different parts of the body.
+The beams meet at the tumour, so the tumour receives a high ablative dose of radiation and the tissues around it only receive a low dose, lowering the risk of side-effects.

-Patients receiving SRT usually have between 1 to 8 treatments.
+Patients receiving SRT usually have between 1 and 8 treatments.
 SRT is also sometimes called Stereotactic Ablative Radiotherapy (SABR).
 When used to treat brain tumours, SRT is referred to as Stereotactic Radiosurgery (SRS).